Function Words as Statistical Cues for Language Learning: How Are Function Words Represented and Deployed?

-\paragraph{Experiment Setup.} If models have learned to exploit function-word information, then disrupting this information at evaluation time should selectively impair performance, depending on how strongly models rely on such cues.
-We therefore experiment with two types of ablations which we call function word masking and function word deletion.
-In function word masking, we block attention \textit{to} and \textit{from} function-word tokens in their corresponding BLiMP benchmark during evaluation, thus turning them into content-free placeholders.
+\paragraph{Experiment Setup.} If models have learned to exploit function word information, then disrupting this information at evaluation time should selectively impair performance, depending on how strongly models rely on such cues.
+We therefore experiment with two types of ablations which we call function word \textit{masking} and function word \textit{deletion}.
+In function word masking, we block attention \textit{to} and \textit{from} function word tokens in their corresponding BLiMP benchmark during evaluation, thus turning them into content-free placeholders.
 In function word deletion, we remove function words entirely from the input by evaluating on \NoFunc\ BLiMP.
 Models trained without function words (\NoFunc) are excluded from this analysis.